Prepultrue/charts/docs/Charts/Deployment/Azure-Setup-Full.md

 Make a note of the Storage account name and key as you will need them.

-Now repeat this process but update the Share name to xnat-xnat-web-prearchive and then again with xnat-xnat-web-build.
+Now repeat this process but update the Share name to `xnat-xnat-web-prearchive` and then again with `xnat-xnat-web-build`.
 Run this first and then repeat the rest of the commands:
 ```bash
 AKS_PERS_SHARE_NAME=xnat-xnat-web-prearchive
 ```